-By the end of the program each student is required to demonstrate competency in three geriatric exams: Chest routine, Upper Extremity and Lower Extremity.
+By the end of the program each student is required to demonstrate competency in two geriatric exams: Chest routine and Upper Extremity or Lower Extremity.
+In addition, students may complete Geriatric Hip or Spine as an elective procedure.

 The ARRT has established that a geriatric patient is any adult who is physically or cognitively impaired as a result of aging, and at least 65 years of age or older.